nchavez1/classes/class-03/README.md

           console.log('# of quakes in the last hour:', quakes.features.length);
         }

-`processQuakes` is a callback function called after the GeoJSON is loaded and parsed into the variable `quakes`.
+In this example, `processQuakes` is a callback function.
+It gets called after the GeoJSON is loaded and parsed into the `quakes` argument.
-The variable `err` is Null (so `(err)` evaluates to `false`) if the request is successful.
+That's if everything worked, and the variable `err` is Null (so `(err)` evaluates to `false`).
+Otherwise, "err" is an error, so `(err)` evaluate to true and the function returns early.

+You can get this code to work in an Observable notebook, but there are limitations.
-You can use D3.js to load data into an Observable noteboook as described in [Introduction to data](https://beta.observablehq.com/@mbostock/introduction-to-data).
+The slick way to load data with D3 is described in [Introduction to data](https://beta.observablehq.com/@mbostock/introduction-to-data).
-It's a little slicker with Observable because the latest version of D3.js uses JavaScript's `Promise` and `fetch`.
+It's slick because the latest version of D3.js uses JavaScript's `Promise` and `fetch`.
 The JavaScript "Promise" API makes it easier to work with asynchronous values.
 "Promise"s represent values that are not yet known, but that will be known in the future.

+If you're loading JSON, then you don't even need D3.
-The following line does the same thing, but without D3.js:
+The following line does the same thing with JavaScript's built-in JSON parser.

     quakes = (await fetch('https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_hour.geojson')).json()